JerryGCDing/JerryGCDing.github.io/_posts/2024-10-13-cost-vol-meets-trx.md

 However, the cost volume construction method has some fatal weaknesses when trying to combine it with a Transformer-based architecture.
 First of all, although there's already a quite mature pipeline of how Transformer can be used to process 2D image data pioneered by [Vision Transformer](https://bibbase.org/service/mendeley/bfbbf840-4c42-3914-a463-19024f50b30c/file/264ac473-27b7-bd53-3963-f6a07df9b72e/Dosovitskiy_et_al___2021___An_Image_is_Worth_16x16_Words_Transformers_for_Im.pdf.pdf)
-(ViT) by converting an image into uniform-sized patches and extracting token features for each patch, but the cost volume requires adding dimension to the data which needs to consider a lot more extra factors, such as, what's the meaning of information carried by the dimension, do we process it as a whole or partition it into more fine-grained features.
+(ViT) by splitting an image into uniform-sized patches and extracting token features for each patch, but the cost volume requires adding dimension to the data which needs to consider a lot more extra factors, such as, what's the meaning of information carried by the dimension, do we process it as a whole or partition it into more fine-grained features.
 Moreover, because of the quadratic growth in the computational complexity of the Attention